testillano/h2agent/README.md

 echo -n "<message here>" | nc -u -q0 -w1 -U /tmp/udp.sock
 ```

-The difference with previous `udp-server` utility, is that this can trigger actively HTTP/2 requests for ever UDP reception.
+The difference with previous `udp-server` utility, is that this can trigger actively HTTP/2 requests for every UDP reception.
 This makes possible coordinate actions between `h2agent` acting as a server, to create outgoing requests linked to its receptions through the UDP channel served in this external tool.
 Powerful parsing capabilities allow to create any kind of request dynamically using patterns `@{udp[.n]}` for uri, headers and body configured.
 Prometheus metrics are also available to measure the HTTP/2 performance towards the remote server (check it by mean, for example: `curl http://0.0.0.0:8081/metrics`).